LexPirolo/Docus-Alex/Instance Commands: instance-logs DOCU.md

 ## Prerequisites

-For that you have to know how to use the terminal tool from the front end of fury, kibana and granafa.
+For this, you need to know:
+- How to use the terminal tool on the Fury front-end
+- How to view logs in kibana and grafana.

 ## Directions